4 days or more

 Day 3 – Jokulsarlon Glacier Lagoon & Ice Caving

-The next stop of the journey is the astonishing Jökulsárlón glacier lagoon.
-Where you can see large icebergs drift calmly towards the ocean and follow their path to the Diamond Beach where the icebergs strand on the sand and resemble crystals as they lie on the black satin beach.
+The next stop of the journey is the astonishing Jökulsárlón Glacier Lagoon, where you can see large icebergs drift calmly towards the ocean.

 Your night will be spent in this charming area.